 Business Strategies for Social Change

-1. Engage in and Promote Ethical Business Practices
+1. Engage In and Promote Ethical Business Practices

 2. Form Strategic Partnerships with Nonprofit Organizations